Mexican armed forces take over security in key Pacific port

 Government spokesman Eduardo Sanchez said the decision to replace local police in Lazaro Cardenas was part of a series of measures aimed at restoring stability to Michoacan.

-The spectre of terrorism was conjured up by some security experts when various installations belonging to Mexico's state-run electricity company were temporarily knocked out in a series of attacks in Michoacan last weekend.
+The specter of terrorism was conjured up by some security experts when various installations belonging to Mexico's state-run electricity company were temporarily knocked out in a series of attacks in Michoacan last weekend.

 Throughout the year, serious gunfights have broken out in the state and Pena Nieto himself admitted this summer that gangs had taken control of parts of Michoacan.